zishaxn/Basic-JavaScript-Programs/README.md

 ## Programs

-### 1. Catch Me Program
+### 1. move-ball
 A simple web page featuring a ball-shaped element at the center.
-As you hover over the ball, it moves randomly within the viewport.
-This example demonstrates mouse event handling and manipulating element positions dynamically.
+This program has the most basic function: to move an element on the viewport.
+In this case, a ball that should stay within the viewport's height and width.

+### 2. Counter-2
+This program prompts the user to input a number between 1 and 99999.
+After entering the number, a countdown timer starts, displaying the remaining time in seconds.
+This exercise covers input validation, interval-based operations, and updating the DOM.

+### 3. Change-color-shape
+This program demonstrates how to change the styling properties of an element, such as color and shape, using JavaScript.
+Here, we have used the built-in random function of JavaScript to generate random colors.

 ## Usage
 Each program is contained in its own directory, complete with HTML, CSS, and JavaScript files.